vxcnnn/versenuker/PythonSource/ReadMe.txt

-This is for people that are skeptical that the .exe file is a virus! (this is fully open source, no hidden code)
+(this is fully open source, no hidden code)